Great managers make companies.Bad managers break them.

 Subscribe now and be the first to know about articles, interviews, and resources covering this subject.Subscribe to Hazel Blog →

-What makes an exceptional Manager Development program
+What makes an exceptional Leadership Development program

-This year, many companies will be looking to implement their first Manager Development program or level up what they currently have in place.
+This year, many companies will be looking to implement their first Leadership Development program or level up what they currently have in place.
 In fact, 90%+ of 200+ HR leaders we’ve talked to have this among their Top 5 priorities in the next 12 months.

 - Ongoing, and

 First, it’s Personalized.
-Say, you have two managers.
+Say, you have two leaders.
 One has just been promoted into a first-time management position, and the other is a VP with ten years of management experience.
 One struggles with delegating tasks to their team; the other needs to fine-tune their career development skills.